 Rare species: Batagur baska fitted with GPS transmitter being released into the Sundarbans.
-Special Arrangement

-Less than two decades ago, experts and forest officials were not sure if the once plentiful Northern River Terrapin (Batagur baska) had survived in the wetlands of Sundarbans.
+Less than two decades ago, experts and forest officials were not sure if the once plentiful Nothern River Terrapin (Batagur baska) had survived in the wetlands of Sundarbans.
 Widespread in the coastal mangrove swamps, rivers, and estuaries of Odisha and West Bengal in the early 1900s, unsustainable harvesting had resulted in sharp decline in the population.

 In 2008, a joint exploration of the mangroves and tidal creeks by the Turtle Survival Alliance (TSA) and Sundarban Tiger Reserve (STR) located a cohort of eight males, three females and one juvenile at in a pond at the Sajnekhali Interpretation Center.
 Since then, the conservation breeding of the species, categorised as critically endangered by IUCN Red List, has been a success with around 12 adults and close to 370 juveniles of the species having been bred in captivity so far.

 Marking a milestone in the conservation efforts, on January 19, ten sub-adult Batagur baska, reared for over nine years, were reintroduced in the wild by the experts of TSA and STR officials.

 "These animals were tagged with GPS transmitters the battery of which can last 18 months.
-These transmitters will help to understand survival and dispersal patterns of the turtles and adjust future large scale release programs," Director of TSA India Shailendra Singh said.
+These transmitters will help to understand survival and dispersal patterns of the turtles and adjust future large scale release programs.
+This will help to generate the basic ecological data on the conservation requirements of released animals," Director of TSA India Shailendra Singh said.